 We then top the toffee with chocolate chips.
 The toffee will still be plenty hot, so the chocolate chips will begin to melt.
 To help with the process, we use a spoon to smooth the chocolate.
 Once the chocolate is perfectly smooth, we top with the remaining pecans.

 As delicious as it looks, we need to find patience within ourselves and let the toffee sit until it cools and the chocolate sets.
 Expect for this to take at least three hours, though you can speed the process by placing the toffee in the refrigerator.

 I know.
 Being an impatient person, I'm well-aware that waiting is the worst.
 But it is necessary here.
 Sigh.

 Once the toffee finally cools and the chocolate sets, we're ready to break our gingerbread toffee into pieces and enjoy our festive holiday candy.
+And if you'd like to make more holiday candy, you'll also love this easy Christmas bark.
 Isn't this time of year the best?

 Do I Need a Candy Thermometer to Make Homemade Toffee?

 I highly recommend a candy thermometer when making homemade toffee.
 When I make caramel sauce, judging the sauce by its color is simple, but candy making takes more precise temperature monitoring to get the candy to the proper stage.